-we are tending to the rampant problem of grief, loss, suffering, conflict, tension, and disconnection by supporting space builders across fields (artists, designers, futurists, community leaders, scholars, scientists) in their research, experimentation, and sharing of medicine, medicinal education, and medicinal spaces of deep connection.
+we are tending to the rampant problem of grief, loss, suffering, conflict, tension, and disconnection by supporting space builders across fields (artists, designers, futurists, community leaders, scholars, scientists, founders, organizations) in their research, experimentation, and building of spaces of deep connection.

 we support artists, designers, scholars, medicine workers, scientists, futurists and leaders of spaces of deep connection in building spaces of deep connection.